jaimebarrairo/jaimebarrairo.github.io/content/about-me/_index.md

 +++

 Hello!
-My name is Jaime Barrairo and I am a photographer, videographer, and filmmaker from a small neighborhood in San Franicsco.
+My name is Jaime Barrairo and I am a videographer and filmmaker from a small neighborhood in San Franicsco.
 My personal interests focus on the beauty of brown skin, marginalized communities, spoken word, and I plan to continue documenting and creating stories about the Filipinx American narrative through filmmaking.
-Interested in having your graduation photos taken?
-Need a new headshot?
 Want to create a film or video?
 Contact me at jaimebarrairo@gmail.com!